 If you’re looking for vegan comfort food, look no further!
-These Swedish meatballs are meaty and flavorful.
-The gravy is creamy and rich.
-Serve over a bed of whipped mashed potatoes or noodles for a meal that is loved by kids and grown-ups alike.
+These vegan Swedish meatballs are meaty and flavorful.
+The dairy-free gravy is creamy and rich.
+Serve over a bed of whipped mashed potatoes or noodles for a plant-based meal that is loved by kids and grown-ups alike.

 What are Swedish Meatballs and Gravy?

 After doing some reading, it turns out that Swedish meatballs aren’t all that, well…Swedish.
 In any case, I’m going for what we’re familiar with when we think of Swedish meatballs and gravy.
 If you haven’t tried this type of comfort dish, the meatballs differ from Italian ones in a couple of ways: